jwilger/freepg_guide/en/01-Introduction/02-Core-Mechanic.md

 character), this will be done as an *opposed roll*, otherwise it is done as a *skill check* roll.

+Regardless of the type of roll involved, a natural roll (the number on the die before any bonus or penalty is applied) of 1 *always* fails, and a natural roll of 20 *always* succeeds.

 ### Opposed Rolls ###

 When a character attempts an action that will have a negative effect on